 Apt advice for discussing “socialism,” at least here in America.
-The average American’s understanding of the term has been so warped by ignorance, misinformation, and the collective guile of several presidential administrations that it is safe to say almost no one here actually knows what it means.
+The average American’s understanding of the term has been so warped by ignorance, mass culture, and the collective guile of several presidential administrations that it is safe to say almost no one here actually knows what it means.
 Many Americans do, of course, know what they mean by “socialism”–perhaps a meme about not being able to choose one’s doctor in Canada, or anything that goes on in Venezuela.
-Americans’ cartoon ideas of socialism are so lively, it would feel unkind to dissect them.
+Americans’ cartoon ideas of socialism are so lively it would feel unkind to dissect them.
 And so I won’t.

-The purpose of my essay is not to try to educate anyone as to what “socialism” really means.
+The purpose of my essay is not to try to help anyone understand what “socialism” really means.
 It is rather to demonstrate that our country already has socialism as it is popularly understood, and the version we have is for dummies.
 Time and again, our government’s interventions in the free market serve to award political power and economic advantages to the numerically tiny class that already has those commodities in great abundance, and it fools us dummies into feeling, not just good about the whole arrangement, but patriotic and self righteous.
 There goes America, we say, pride swelling in our hearts, rewarding the intrepid few who fight their way to the top of the heap.

 How can this be?
 Well, consider first the one thing that really steams us when we start thinking about “socialist” practices–tax-and-spend handouts that remove economic risk and therefore incentivize economic dependency and other kinds of bad behavior by the poor.

 What else makes us think of socialism?
-Why, federal jobs programs, of course–big, flabby organizations of make-work day laborers who in fact accomplish nothing.
+Why, federal jobs programs, of course–big, bloated organizations of make-work day laborers who in fact accomplish nothing.
 If we just avoid tinkering with the labor market by creating fake jobs, real jobs would arise naturally from a rational demand for them.
 Market conditions will of course produce a bit of see-sawing in the employment rate, but that’s life in a dynamic, highly developed economy.
 Workers who are both disciplined and flexible will prosper even on the choppy sea of technological change and supply-and-demand variability.

 What we don’t want is anything like FDR’s New Deal, which created jobs and whole new employment agencies out of thin air.
 Like cash handouts, this kind of market intervention invites moral hazard, conditioning workers to believe they deserve jobs and they can plan a future.
-But free-market orthodoxy says workers should not learn to kneel and sup at the trough of public funds–they must roll up their sleeves and make themselves useful to America’s private wealth creators in whatever way the market demands.
+But free-market orthodoxy says workers should not learn to kneel and sup at the trough of public funds.
+They must roll up their sleeves and make themselves useful to America’s private wealth creators in whatever way the market demands.